krystalfang1/Active-Directory-Home-Lab/README.md

 This lab is on-premises style Active Directory, running on a server I manage.
 Modern cloud-first organisations often do the equivalent with Microsoft Entra ID and Intune instead, managing identity and devices over the internet rather than through a local domain controller.
 The goals are the same, central identity and central control, and building this lab helped me understand both the traditional and the cloud approach.

-## About me

-I am a data analyst moving into IT support and cybersecurity, currently completing the Google Cybersecurity Certificate and the TryHackMe SOC Level 1 pathway.
-This lab is part of that journey.